The-Nebula-Project-ZMG/NebulaBrowser/README-STEAM.md

 If Steam is still applying mouse emulation:

 1. **Configure Steam Input per-game** (most reliable fix):
+   - **Windows / Desktop Steam UI**:
-   - In Steam, right-click Nebula → Properties → Controller
+     - Library → right-click Nebula → Properties → **Controller**
      - Set **"Override for Nebula"** to **"Disable Steam Input"**
-   - This completely disables Steam's input emulation for this app
+   - **Steam Deck / SteamOS Gaming Mode**:
+     - Open Nebula → press the Steam button → **Controller Settings** (or the controller icon)
+     - Set the layout to a **Gamepad** template (not “Keyboard/Mouse”), or disable Steam Input if the toggle is available
+   - This stops Steam from translating controller input into keyboard/mouse events (“Desktop Layout” behavior).

+   If you **don’t see a Controller tab** (common when the Steam entry is treated as an “application/tool”):
+   - Use **Big Picture / Gaming Mode** and edit the **Controller Layout** for that specific entry.
+   - Or change Steam’s global Desktop Layout: Steam → Settings → Controller → **Desktop Layout** → pick a gamepad-focused template or remove mouse/keyboard bindings.

 2. **Verify gamepad polling is active**: Open DevTools (F12) and run `gamepadAPI.getState()` - check that `isPolling` is `true`
 3. **Check gamepad connection**: Run `gamepadAPI.getConnected()` to see detected gamepads